THE HISTORY OF WINE MAKING IN BURGUNDY

 THE FRENCH REVOLUTION

 What to say?
-The vineyards owned and managed by the monasteries over centuries were expropriated and sold off, giving rise to a whole raft of new interests, (exacerbated since the revolution by the French laws of succession) and creating the fractured structure of vineyard ownership (and resultant differences in style and quality) that we know today.
+The vineyards owned and managed by the monasteries over centuries were expropriated and sold off, giving rise to a whole raft of new interests, (multiplied further since the revolution by the French laws of succession), creating the fractured structure of vineyard ownership (and resultant differences in style and quality) that we know today.
 Clos de Vougeot is perhaps the prime example - now subject to no less than 80 different ownerships -what would the monks say?

 The Abbey of Cluny was sold off to quarry merchants, and almost entirely dismantled, the ancient stones being used to build elsewhere.
 What would anyone say?